godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ## Storage

-Godwoken provides account model to Nervos CKB:
+Godwoken provides an account model to Nervos CKB:

 * A giant 256-bit keyspace storage is provided to applications running on Godwoken.
 * Conceptually, Godwoken provides a sequential model: each layer 2 transaction is applied to the Godwoken storage in sequence.
 Smart contracts in layer 2 transactions are free to read from and write into the storage space.